County of Gützkow

-The County of Gützkow (Grafschaft Gützkow) was a county in the Duchy of Pomerania in the High Middle Ages.
+The County of Gützkow (Grafschaft Gützkow) was a county located within the Duchy of Pomerania in the High Middle Ages.
 It was established in 1129 from the Castellany of Gützkow.
-Following the death of its last count in 1359, it was reestablished into the Vogtei Gützkow.
+Following the death of its last count in 1359, it was re-established into the Vogtei Gützkow.

 County of Gützkow (1219-1359)

 Wartislaw was castellan of Gützkow until his death in 1219.
 His wife Dobroslawa, daughter of Bogislaw II, Duke of Pomerania, was styled Countess of Gützkow in a 1226 document approving the transfer of various lands to the nearby Stolpe Abbey.
 In 1234, Dobroslawa married the German noble Jaczo von Salzwedel, who expanded the old burgh on Gützkow's Schlossberg hill with stone buildings.

 Around 1230, German settlers were invited to the sparsely settled central and northern areas devastated by earlier warfare.
 The German settlement was part of the pattern of larger migrations and social changes known as Ostsiedlung ("eastwards settlement").
 Hanshagen was named after Count Johann I of Gützkow.
 Konrad II von Salzwedel, Jaczo's brother and since 1233 bishop of the Roman Catholic Diocese of Cammin (under the name Konrad III), advanced his relatives by enfeoffing them with lands belonging to Usedom Abbey (Grobe, Pudagla).
 Gützkow evolved into a town and was granted Lübeck law.

-To oppose Eldena Abbey, which dominated the northern areas, Jaczo and Dobroslawa in 1242 founded a Franciscan friary (Grey Friars) in Greifswald, at this time the market place of Eldena.
+To oppose Eldena Abbey, which dominated the northern areas, Jaczo and Dobroslawa in 1242 founded a Franciscan friary (Grey Friars) in Greifswald, at this time the marketplace of Eldena.
 Hence this friary housed the tombs of the von Gützkow family.
 An inscription on the ceiling read: